 Environmental chemicals

 At some stage this factsheet will present information on non-food factors which can cause your symptoms to get better or worse, for those who know that diet is working but there is further to go.
 But for now it will be used to collect useful links for people to explore further for themselves.
+You may find environmental chemical information under the symptom you are interested in, eg eczema

 If you don’t feel ready for the information below, sort your diet out first.